DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ## Prompts for common Diagram tasks

-Vague prompts get vague retrieval.
-Say which Diagram feature you're after (a shape, the editor, export) and the assistant knows exactly where to look; the groups below sort examples by feature.
+A prompt that names the specific Diagram feature you need (a shape, the editor, export) retrieves more relevant results than a vague one.
+The groups below sort examples by feature.

 **Creating diagrams**